huggingface/parler-tts/training/README.md

 Note that we made the choice to use description of the main speech characteristics (speaker pitch, speaking rate, level of noise, etc.) but that you are free to use any handmade or generated text description that makes sense.

-To train Parler-TTS v0.1, we used:
+To train Parler-TTS Mini v0.1, we used:
 * The full [LibriTTS-R dataset](https://huggingface.co/datasets/blabble-io/libritts_r), a 1K hours high-quality speech dataset.
 * A [10K hours subset](https://huggingface.co/datasets/parler-tts/mls_eng_10k) of [Multilingual LibriSpeech](https://huggingface.co/datasets/facebook/multilingual_librispeech).